na-na-hi/renget/archive/the_shadow_dude.md

 ## My SillyTavern Settings
 As of now, my current settings are from experimentation and taking bits from other people's main prompts and jailbreaks.
 I heavily encourage experimentation and editing these to your personal tastes.

+!!! note Last Updated 7/22
+    Changed Main Prompt text to be more neutral.
+If you want that SEXXO you can add stuff to the jailbreak anyway.
+Removed the paragraph limit, doesn't actually seem to help and if anything my responses got better without it.

 - **Temperature**
 	1.00
 - **Frequency Penalty**